Visitor policy and protocols for Health PEI facilities, including Long-Term Care facilities

 Information for patients, residents, partners in care, visitors, staff and physicians

-A Partner in Care is defined as a person whom the patient or resident identifies and designates as a partner in care.
-A Partner in Care may support feeding, mobility, personal hygiene, cognitive stimulation, communication, assistance in decision-making, and provide emotional support.
+A partner in care is defined as a person whom the patient or resident identifies and designates as a partner in care.
+A partner in care may support feeding, mobility, personal hygiene, cognitive stimulation, communication, assistance in decision-making, and provide emotional support.
 They may touch the patient or resident as part of their duties.

 What are the current protocols in place across Health PEI?

 For all Health PEI facilities, including Long-Term Care, general visitation is not permitted at this time.
 Patients and residents will be supported by partners in care (PICs) and designated visitors only at this time.

 All patients in acute care facilities are permitted six partners in care.
 Only two partners in care are permitted at the bedside at any one time.